 A great way to make your upcoming family move or job relocation less stressful is to have your car shipped — especially if you have extra vehicles, classic cars, or a particularly long distance to go.

 There are a couple of different options you can choose from when shipping your vehicle.
 Please read our guide explaining the difference between open vs. enclosed car shipping so that you can make the best decision.

 Because it’s open to the elements, this transport vehicle is called an open carrier.
 This is what you most commonly see rolling down the highway or pulling into auto dealership lots.
 They are usually bi-layered and can carry up to 10 vehicles at a time.

 Most open carriers carry an insurance minimum of $100,000.

-Being exposed to the elements does mean the occasional transport through rain, snow, hail, or whatever dirt and debris are flying through the air, which means more chance of minor damages to your vehicle.
+Being exposed to the elements means occasional transport through rain, snow, hail, or whatever dirt and debris are flying through the air, which means more chance of minor damage to your vehicle.

 Still, one of the reasons so many car manufacturers are willing to ship their brand-new inventory on open carriers is because it’s truly safe.
 Rarely are there any damage complaints, and when it does happen, it’s usually something mild and easily covered by insurance.